anilmainali/wilsonmar.github.io/_posts/2016-03-26-windows-tile-pin-pictures-feed.md

 {% include _toc.html %}

 ## Pin your website

-Windows 8 & 10 users can pin a website URL to their home screen such that when the tile is clicked, the site's XML feed is shown (formatted).
+Windows 10 users can pin a website URL as a Favorite on their home screen such that when the tile is clicked, the site's XML feed is shown (formatted).

 Instructions here describe how to provide Windows tiles with images for the different size tiles Windows uses.